-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 And greetings to your thrill seekers and music lovers.

-Live from the Southern Command in Sunny, South Florida, via New York City.
+Live from the Southern Command in sunny South Florida via New York City.

-It's open line Friday.
+It's Open Line Friday.

-Yes, sir, revive an abbreviated week.
+Yes, sir, Rebob, an abbreviated week.

 Here we are already at Open Line Friday, and the rules are very simple.